Madeira evergreen forests: Fauna

 The laurissilva forests of the island of Madeira have been recognised as an Important Bird Area (IBA) by BirdLife International.
 Some 295 bird species and subspecies have been recorded on the Islands, and 42 of them breed here.
 Endemic bird species include the Trocaz pigeon (Columba trocaz), Zino's petrel (Pterodroma madeira), Desertas petrel (Pterodroma deserta), and Madeira firecrest (Regulus maderensis).
-The Madeiran chaffinch (Fringilla coelebs madeirensis) is an endemic forest subspecies of the common chaffinch.
+The Madeira chaffinch (Fringilla madeirensis) is an endemic forest species related to the Eurasian chaffinch.
 Berthelot's pipit (Anthus bertheloti) and Atlantic canary (Serinus canaria) are Macaronesian endemics.
 Tyto alba schmitzi is a Madeiran subspecies of Western barn owl, Accipiter nisus granti is a Macaronesian subspecies of Eurasian sparrowhawk, and Falco tinnunculus canariensis is a Macaronesian subspecies of common kestrel.
 The plain swift (Apus unicolor) breeds on Madeira and the Canary Islands, and ranges over northwestern Africa.
 Two extinct species of rail, the Madeira rail (Rallus lowei) and Porto Santo rail (Rallus adolfocaesaris), once inhabited the archipelago, on Madeira and Porto Santo islands respectively.

 Zino's petrel is a Madeiran breeding endemic, and the Desertas petrel breeds only on the Desertas islands.
 Other seabirds include the Madeiran storm petrel (Oceanodroma castro), Fea's petrel (Pterodroma feae), little shearwater (Puffinus assimilis baroli), white-faced storm petrel (Pelagodroma marina hypoleuca), and yellow-legged gull (Larus michahellis).
 Regular visitors include the little egret (Egretta garzetta), cattle egret (Bubulcus ibis), Eurasian whimbrel (Numenius phaeopus), dunlin (Calidris alpina), and ruddy turnstone (Arenaria interpres).

 Two bats inhabit the islands – the Madeira pipistrelle (Pipistrellus maderensis), a Macaronesian endemic, and a subspecies of lesser noctule (Nyctalus leisleri verrucosus).

 The islands have two endemic lizards.
 The Madeiran wall lizard (Teira dugesii) lives on Madeira, Porto Santo, the Desertas, and the Selvagens.

 The islands have over 500 terrestrial invertebrate species, including insects, spiders, and molluscs.

 Human impacts

 Portuguese settlers arrived after 1420, and are the first known settlers.
-The islands' trees were cut for their timber, and Persea indica was the most sought-after.
+The islands' trees were cut for their timber, and Persea indica was the most sought after.
 In the 16th and 17th centuries the southern side of Madeira was converted to sugarcane plantations.
 A system of levadas, water channels 80 to 150 cm wide, was constructed of stone and later concrete to irrigate the sugarcane fields.
 Forests and shrublands were denuded to provide charcoal for the islands' sugar mills.
 Goats, sheep, and cows were introduced to the islands, and forests were converted to pasture land, and the forest understory was grazed intensively.

 Many exotic plants and animals have been introduced to the islands.
 A few are invasive.
 Plantations of Pinus pinaster and Eucalyptus globulus were planted at middle elevations.
 Eucalyptus has spread extensively on the south slope of Madeira, displacing native species.